Dan Aykroyd: Beliefs

 Aykroyd considers himself a Spiritualist, stating:

 I am a Spiritualist, a proud wearer of the Spiritualist badge.
 Mediums and psychic research have gone on for many, many years ...
 Loads of people have seen spirits, heard a voice, or felt the cold temperature.
 I believe that they are between here and there, that they exist between the fourth and fifth dimensions, and that they visit us frequently.

 Aykroyd's great-grandfather, a dentist, was a mystic who corresponded with author Sir Arthur Conan Doyle on the subject of Spiritualism, and was a member of the Lily Dale Society.
 Other than Spiritualism, Aykroyd is also interested in various other aspects of the paranormal, particularly UFOlogy.
 He is a lifetime member of and official Hollywood consultant for the Mutual UFO Network (MUFON).
 Along these lines, he served, from 1996 to 2000, as host of Psi Factor: Chronicles of the Paranormal, which claimed to describe cases drawn from the archives of "The Office of Scientific Investigation and Research".
 In 2005, Aykroyd produced the DVD Dan Aykroyd: Unplugged on UFOs.

 Aykroyd was interviewed for 80 minutes by UFOlogist David Sereda, discussing in depth many aspects of the UFO phenomenon.

-On September 29, 2009, Peter Aykroyd Sr., Dan's father, published a book entitled A History of Ghosts.
+In September 2009, Peter Aykroyd Sr., Dan's father, published a book entitled A History of Ghosts.
 This book chronicled the family's historical involvement in the Spiritualist movement, to which Aykroyd readily refers.
-Aykroyd wrote the introduction and accompanied his father on a series of promotional activities, including launches in New York and Toronto, appearances on Larry King Live and Coast to Coast AM, and various other public-relations initiatives.
+Aykroyd wrote the introduction and accompanied his father on a series of promotional activities, including launches in New York and Toronto, appearances on Larry King Live and Coast to Coast AM, and other public-relations initiatives.
 Aykroyd also read the introduction for the audio version of the book.

 In 1997, the Committee for Skeptical Inquiry awarded Aykroyd in absentia the Snuffed Candle Award for hosting Psi Factor and being a "long-time promoter ... of paranormal claims".
 Following the awards, Joe Nickell wrote to Aykroyd asking for the research behind the "cases" presented on Psi Factor, particularly a claim that NASA scientists were "killed while investigating a meteor crash and giant eggs were found and incubated, yielding a flea the size of a hog".